varda/varda/doc/install.rst

     (testing, or *wheezy*) system with Python 2.7.

 .. todo:: Have another look at broker and result backend choices.
 I gues the
-    most sensible would be to have rabbitmq as a broker and redis as a result backend.
+    most typical Celery setup is to have rabbitmq as a broker and redis as a result backend.
+But since our tasks are not very high volume and rabbitmq is a bit heavier-weight than redis, the most sensible for us might be to just use redis for both.
+See also `this thread <http://stackoverflow.com/questions/9140716/whats-the-advantage-of-using-celery-with-rabbitmq-over-redis-mongodb-or-django>`_.

 Getting Varda server running consists of the following steps: